CFL: Entering 43nd season

 Each off-season, Hopkins and Edmonton Eskimos equipment manager Dwayne Mandrusiak have coordinated an equipment inspection program for amateur football in the province.
 Run under the auspices of Football Alberta, Hopkins and Mandrusiak visually inspect equipment and give recommendations on storing, cleaning, reconditioning and disposal to PeeWee, Bantam, Midget and high school teams.
 Hopkins also sits on the board of directors for the Calgary and Area Midget Football Association.

 At the start of the 1997 season, Stamps executive vice-president/consultant to the executive committee Stan Schwartz presented Hopkins with a gold watch and a trip for two to anywhere in the world in commemoration of Hopkins’ 25th season with the Stampeders.
 In 1995, Hopkins was honoured at the Stamps’ annual dinner as the recipient of the Art Evans Memorial Award for perseverance, contribution and dedication to the football club.

 Hopkins stays informed on the latest football equipment by attending the AFCA Convention and meeting with suppliers and distributors.
 A graduate of the Mount Royal College (now University) Business Administration Program, Hopkins also worked as assistant press chief at Canada Olympic Park for the 1988 Calgary Olympic Winter Games.

 In 2012, Hopkins missed a two-game eastern road trip following surgery for a torn rotator cuff.
-Prior to last season, Hopkins had only missed one game during his 40 years with the team — when his wife Cathy delivered their first child in 1992, daughter Jorde.
+Hopkins had previously only missed one game during his 40 years with the team — when his wife Cathy delivered their first child in 1992, daughter Jorde.
 In 1996, Jorde welcomed the birth of a baby brother, Hunter.
 The family also has two dogs, Midnight and Café.
 Hopkins is a native Calgarian and is very active in the community.